What is a performance management system?

 Improving employee development using performance management systems

 High performing companies understand the need to invest in employee learning and development.
 A performance management system offers the necessary evaluation capabilities to pinpoint areas that can be improved through training.

 Establishing personal development plans and setting up performance improvement plans

 Employee development begins when they first start at the company.
 The onboarding process should include the creation of Personal Development Plans (PDPs) which help HR leaders and managers understand the skills they are bringing to the organization, and the tools and resources they may require to enhance those skills and develop new ones.

 These plans are invaluable reference points throughout an employee’s tenure, and can be augmented by performance improvement plans should they find themselves struggling to fulfil their duties.
-Aligning these plans to the broader strategy of the organization means that their personal and professional development is geared towards optimal return on investment.

 Providing opportunities for coaching and mentoring

-Employee development is naturally tied to coaching and mentoring, and HR leaders and managers should view this as a continual process.
+Employee development is naturally tied to coaching and mentoring, and HR leaders and managers should view this as a continuous process.
 Tracking OKRs and KPIs, understanding absence and sickness patterns, and bringing the ongoing review process back to personal development plans all help guide decisions about learning.